andreipfeiffer/css-in-js/README.md

 ## Disclaimer

 This analysis is intended to be **objective** and **unopinionated**:
+- I have not built my own CSS-in-JS library.
-- I don't work on any of these solutions, and have no intention or motivation of _promoting_ or _trashing_ either of them.
+- I don't work on any of these libraries.
+- I have **no intention or motivation of _promoting_ or _trashing_** either of them.
-- I have no prior experience with any CSS-in-JS solution, so I'm __not biased__ towards any of them.
-I've equally used all the solutions analyzed here.
+- I have **no prior experience** with any CSS-in-JS solution, so I'm **not biased** towards any of them.
+- I have **equally used** all the solutions analyzed here, which also means I have **no extensive experience** with any of them.

 <br />

 👎 **What you WON'T FIND here?**
-- which solution is _"the best"_, or _"the fastest"_, as I'll not add any subjective grading, or any rendering performance metrics (you can checkout [necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);
+- which solution is _"the best"_, as I'll not add any subjective grading;
+- which solution is _"the fastest"_, as I'm not concearned about rendering performance metrics (you can checkout [necholas's benchmarks](https://necolas.github.io/react-native-web/benchmarks/) for this);
 - what solution should you pick for your next project, because I have no idea what your project is and what your goals are;

 <br />